 Lupin III: The Castle of Cagliostro

-is a 1979 Japanese animated action-adventure comedy film co-written and directed by Hayao Miyazaki as his feature film debut.
-It is the second feature film featuring Monkey Punch's master thief Arsène Lupin III, from his manga series Lupin III.
-The film was Miyazaki's first time directing a theatrical feature after having previously worked as an animator for Toei Animation and Telecom Animation Film and directing several television shows including Lupin III and two episodes of Lupin III Part II.
+is a 1979 Japanese animated action adventure comedy film co-written and directed by Hayao Miyazaki.
+It is the second animated feature film based on the 1967–69 manga series Lupin III by Monkey Punch.
+The film was Miyazaki's feature directorial debut after having previously worked as an animator for Toei Animation and Telecom Animation Film, and directing several animated television series, including Lupin III Part I.

 Plot

-In September 1968, master thief Arsène Lupin III and his colleague, Daisuke Jigen, flee the Monte Carlo Casino with huge quantities of stolen money.
-They escape in Lupin's Fiat 500, but Lupin recognizes the bills as distinctively high-quality counterfeits.
+In 1968, master thief Lupin III and his colleague, Daisuke Jigen, flee the Monte Carlo Casino with huge quantities of stolen money, but as they celebrate their latest heist, Lupin recognizes the bills as distinctively high-quality counterfeits.
 Deciding to seek out the source, they head to the Grand Duchy of Cagliostro, the alleged wellspring of the counterfeits.

 More details